 Faculty Director

 The Ingram Scholarship Faculty Director serves as the spokesperson for the Ingram Scholarship Program, acting as a liaison between Vanderbilt administrators and members of the Ingram family directly involved with the program.
-He also oversees all aspects of the scholarship.
+They also oversee all aspects of the scholarship.
 The Faculty Director monitors each Scholar's fulfillment of the program requirements and works with Ingram Scholar Advisors and faculty in the development of various Ingram seminars and workshops.
 The Faculty Director is also directly involved in the selection of new Ingram Scholars.
-Finally, he regularly evaluates the program and implements changes consistent with the original vision of the program.
+Finally, they regularly evaluate the program and implement changes consistent with the original vision of the program.

 Former Faculty Directors